Distressed Property: Everything You Need To Know

 A distressed property is a home on the brink of foreclosure or already owned by the bank.
 Investors often seek these properties out because of the opportunity to buy a home at a discount.

-However, they’re taking a risk that the property might need significant repairs.
+However, buyers are taking a risk that the property might need significant repairs.
 There are three primary reasons for a distressed sale.
 Let’s look at each scenario in more detail.

-Many distressed houses are the result of foreclosures.
-This happens when a home buyer stops being able to make their monthly mortgage payments.
+Many distressed houses are the result of foreclosures or pre-foreclosures.
+This happens when a homeowner is notable to make their monthly mortgage payments.

 The bank forecloses on the home and repossesses the property.
 Occasionally, the lender may accept a deed in lieu of foreclosure to assume ownership.